 The Co-op Cycles REV 24 is a great progression bike before your kid is ready to hop on a 26″ trail model.
 This bike has wide 1.95″ knobby tires, Shimano Tourney derailleurs with 12 speeds, and a fork with 50mm of travel.
 It’s ideal for teaching your kid the basics of trail riding.
 It comes in two colors: black and Castlerock gray.

-To whom: If you live in an urban area and you want an ideal bike for your kid to follow you on city bike paths, the REV CTY is the best choice.
+If you live in an urban area and you want an ideal bike for your kid to follow you on city bike paths, the REV CTY is the best choice.

 The Co-op Cycles REV DRT is a 24″ trail bike that can take some beating on the trails.
 It has 8 gears and Shimano Tourney components, coupled with powerful hydraulic disc brakes.
 On top of that, it sports an 80 mm fork and 2.6″ wide tires for maximum stability and comfort.

 There are two choices that you can make when buying a Co-op Cycles bike, that will determine the assembly process.